OpenBagTwo/FoxNap/README.md

 1. Download the executable from [the release page](../../releases) that matches your operating system and your version of the mod.
-1. Depending on your operating system and security settings, you may need to explicitly make the resource pack generator executable (on \*nix systems, you can do this from a terminal by running `chmod u+x /path/to/FoxNapRPG`
+1. Depending on your operating system and security settings, you may need to explicitly make the resource pack generator executable (on \*nix systems.
+   You can do this from a terminal by running `chmod u+x /path/to/FoxNapRPG` or by going into Properties in most file managers.

 You can also [build the generator from source](#building-the-resource-pack-generator-from-source).